Do Pitbull Puppies Change Color?

 • Deafness.
 Congenital deafness is often attributed to merle and white Pitbulls.

-• Blindness.
-This is another health issue that merle and white Pitbulls also suffer.
+• Blindness is another health issue that Merle and white Pitbulls also suffer from.
 Abnormalities in the genes affect both their eyes’ back and front parts.

 • Sensitive to UV Rays.
-The white Pitbulls are more susceptible to sunlight because of the absence of certain pigments on their coat.
+The white Pitbulls are more susceptible to sunlight because they lack certain pigments on their coat.
 Additionally, merle Pitbulls also experience sensitivity to the sun’s rays because they cannot produce enough pigment to shield their skin from UV rays.

 • Skin Cancer.
-Merle and white Pitbulls do not have enough pigment; they have a high risk of getting skin cancer.
+Merle and white Pitbulls do not have enough pigment; they risk getting skin cancer.

 • Microphthalmia.
 Microphthalmia is an eye condition that affects merle Pitbulls.
-This is a condition wherein they have uncommon small eyes that are non-functional.
+It causes uncommonly tiny, non-functional eyes.

 • Skin Disease.
-A study conducted by the University of Sydney shows that chocolate or liver Pitbulls are susceptible to skin disease.
+A study by the University of Sydney shows cthat hocolate or liver Ppitbullsare susceptible to skin disease.
 The most common disease that Pitbulls usually get is pyo-traumatic dermatitis, also known as hot-spot or wet eczema.

-• Otitis Externa.
-This is the usual health issue that chocolate Pitbulls suffers from.
-This causes inflammation in the ear canal.
+• Otitis Externa is the usual health issue for chocolate Pitbulls.
+It causes inflammation in the ear canal.

-What Countries Ban or Restrict Pitbulls as Pet?
+What Countries Ban or Restrict Pitbulls as Pets?

-Several countries ban or restrict Pitbull breeds as a pet.
+Several countries ban or restrict Pitbull breeds as pets.

 Here is a list of these countries: